 We are pleased to report that we received no National Security Requests during 2011, 2014, 2015, 2017, 2018, 2020, and 2021 so far.

-Twitter’s 2014 lawsuit again against the Justice Department to disclose full, truthful information about the number of National Security Requests they receive was dismissed in 2020.
+Twitter’s 2014 lawsuit against the Justice Department — to disclose full, truthful information about the number of National Security Requests they received — was dismissed in 2020.
 However, we fully agree with Twitter’s position in this lawsuit and joined with other companies to file this amicus brief to support their case.

 By preventing us from sharing a more precise number of requests, the current disclosure rules diminish the trust that our users place in us and our services.
 For now, we are disclosing the maximum amount of information allowed by law.

 It is our policy to invoke the “reciprocal notice” procedure in 18 U.S.C. § 3511 for any national security letters (NSLs) served on Automattic.
 This process ensures that a court will review all nondisclosure restrictions issued with NSLs we may receive.
-If and when a nondisclosure restriction is lifted, our policy is to share the contents of the NSL with any affected users (where possible), as well as to publish a redacted version of the NSL.
+If and when a nondisclosure restriction is lifted, our policy is to share the contents of the NSL with any affected users (where possible), and publish a redacted version of the NSL.